 1. Google Sheets

-As a cloud-based Excel alternative built for team collaboration, Google Sheets is a true replacement for Excel in every shape and form.
 It syncs with all G-suite applications like Gmail and Google Drive and includes key features for document management and data visualization.
+Advanced security measures make it a strong option for sharing financial data.

-While Google Sheets can offer a wide variety of capabilities, it wasn't specifically designed for finance professionals.
+While Google Sheets offers a wide variety of capabilities, it wasn’t specifically designed for finance professionals.
 You may still face repetitive manual work when budgeting and forecasting.

 Pros: Real-time collaboration, cloud-based, strong integration with Google Workspace.